The multi-faceted Ehukai Beach and the famous Banzai Pipeline

 Facilities for visitors to the beach:

-Especially in the winter months, when it is teeming with surfers, lifeguards are an enormously important point.
-Lifeguards are on the beach daily from 9 a.m. to 5:30 p.m. in the evening, specializing in broken bones in addition to the familiar first aid measures.
+Especially in the winter months when the water is full of surfers, lifeguards are very important.
+Lifeguards are on the beach daily from 9 a.m. to 5:30 p.m., specializing in broken bones in addition to the familiar first aid measures.

 Arrival and parking:

-Visitors who want to visit the beach can best reach it by car.
+Visitors who want to visit the beach can easily reach it by car.
 The beach is located in the north of the island on Highway 83 between Sharks Cove and Sunset Beach.
 Those arriving by car can use the parking spaces provided free of charge.
 If you want, you can also take the public bus to the beach.
-However, this is only possible with a lot of time and a few times to change buses.
+However, this is only possible with a lot of time and a few times changing the bus.